 Inhaled corticosteroids are the most effective treatment.
 These drugs offer comprehensive relief from the various symptoms of allergic rhinitis, so they’re considered first-line treatment.
 However, in cases where people experience both allergy-induced asthma and allergic rhinitis, leukotriene modifiers may be considered first-line treatment.

 Leukotriene modifiers are one of several types of drugs used to treat allergies or asthma.
 However, they’re still considered second-line treatment.
 They were introduced in the 1990s.
 They were the first new class of drugs for the treatment of asthma and allergies in 30 years.
-Some studies have shown that leukotriene modifiers provide an effective singular, first-line therapy for the control of mild asthma in children.
+Some have shown that leukotriene modifiers provide an effective singular, first-line therapy for the control of mild asthma in children.